bareos/bareos/docs/manuals/source/man/bareos-dbcopy.rst

 * For each table, each row is transferred from the source to the destination database.
 Depending on the column type, data filters are applied.

-* Tables exiting on the source side but not on the destination side are skipped.
+* Tables existing in the source database but not in the destination database are skipped.

-* If the destination table already contains data, the table is skipped.
+* If a destination table already contains data, then this table is skipped.

 Options
 -------